markcot/ProgrammingFDA-Assignment/README.md

 - Explain use of "Simple random data" routines rand(), randn(), randint(), random(), choice() and bytes()
 - Explain use of "Permutations" routines shuffle() and permutation()
 - Explain use and purpose of "Distributions" routines beta(), binomial(), exponential(), logistic(), and poison()

+#### Github Issues
+Note that jupter notebook contains html text that may not appear correctly, when viewed directly on Github.
+The jupyter notebook should be viewed read only on the nbviewer so text is displayed correctly.